-Install the other 34-pin header connector(s) into the disk drive(s).
-Align the colored edge of the daisy chained ribbon cable with pin 1 of the drive edge connector(s).
+- Install the 34-pin header connector of the floppy disk drive cable into the shrouded floppy disk header (J24) on the system board.
+The colored edge of the ribbon should be aligned with pin 1 of J24. - 2 Install the other 34-pin header connector(s) into the disk drive(s).
+Align the colored edge of the daisy chained ribbon cable with pin I of the drive edge connector(s).
 The end-most connector should be attached to the drive you want to designate as Drive A.

-2.6.5 IDE Disk Drive Connector
+2.8.5 IDE Disk Drive Connector